TRAFFIC: I-41 closed in both directions for DOT bridge demolition

-Interstate 41-45 is closed both northbound and southbound for construction until 6 a.m. on Sunday, January 8.
+Interstate 41-45 was closed both northbound and southbound for construction over the weekend but has since been reopened.

 The Department of Transportation is demolishing the temporary Union Pacific Railway bridge that goes over the highway.
 The closure is between Watertown Plank Rd. and Burleigh Rd.